Beyond the stunning frescoes and centuries-old timber, the churches in Romania are the living pulse of our identity.

 Voronet Painted Church

-1. Painted Churches and Monasteries of Bucovina
+1. Painted Monasteries and Churches of Bucovina

 The painted churches of Bukovina on UNESCO’s World Heritage Sites are: Voronet, Humor, Patrauti, Probota, Suceava, and Sucevita.
-These edifices are a majestic mixture of art, religion, history, and architecture which makes them worth to be added on your bucket list whether or not you are a religious person.
+These edifices are a majestic mixture of art, religion, history, and architecture, which makes them worth to be added on your bucket list whether or not you are a religious person.

 Which church should you visit and why?
 Each of the painted churches of Bucovina has its own charm that makes it worth visiting.
 Yet, if you are tight on schedule, you should go for Sucevita and Voronet churches.